What Is a Run Line in Baseball Betting?

 |Red Sox||+120||+1.5 (-170)|

-But, if you’re willing to bet that the Yankees will win by more than a run, you could wager just $10 and win $15, giving you both a wager on the better team, and a plus-money payout.
+But, if you're willing to bet that the Yankees will win by more than a run, you could wager $100 and win $150.

 Here, a confident Dodgers bettor would be able to take a much more reasonable -150 price by going with the run line instead of laying -280.
 Giants bettors, meanwhile, would be able to win their bet on a one-run loss while still being paid out at a plus-money price.